codedeviate/Build-Your-Own-Tools-In-Go/README.md

 | :headstone:   | Problems on Windows             |
 | :link:        | Code is in sync with the course |

+The status field have a check mark.
+- :heavy_check_mark: Code is working on all platforms
-If the checkbox is ticked then the tools is working on atleast one platform.
+- :white_check_mark: Code is working on at least one platform

-If there is no status icon, then the tool has not been started yet.
+- :x: Code doesn't work on any platform
+- :heavy_minus_sign: Code isn't ready yet or hasn't not been started

 > **Clarification Regarding Status**
 > If the status indicates an issue on a specific platform, it does not automatically mean the problem is severe.
 It could range from us being unable to verify that it works to confirming that it does not work.